Weeding out stress

 Taking on stress

-Perhaps one of the greatest benefits of gardening in Portland is its ability to help reduce stress.
+Perhaps one of the greatest benefits of gardening is its ability to help reduce stress.

 “Gardening is a great stress reliever in these days of staying at home,” said Osborne.
 “Especially weeding.
 Weeds don’t talk back.
 I take out my frustration on them; that’s better than taking it out on people.”